bcc-code/bcc-wp/docs/signon/index.md

 This a shortened version of the detailed documentation.
 If you encounter problems, check out the detailed documentation and [the troubleshooting page](troubleshooting)

-1. Download the latest version of the [BCC Login Plugin](https://github.com/bcc-code/bcc-wp/releases/download/bcc-login-v1.1.117/bcc-login.zip).
+1. Download the latest version of `bcc-login.zip` on [GitHub](https://github.com/bcc-code/bcc-wp/releases/latest).
 2. Add `OIDC_CLIENT_ID` and `OIDC_CLIENT_SECRET` as environment variables or constants in `wp-config.php`, using the values supplied by IT support.

    **UPGRADING**: This step can be omitted if you have the old version of the plugin (called *BCC Signon*) already installed.